seolaoh/hokulea/example/preloader/README.md

 just deploy-mock-contract
 ```

-Then copy the deployed contract address <MOCK_ADDRESS> to a rust constant called <VERIFIER_ADDRESS> under the filepath crates/proof/src/canoe_verifier/mod.rs.
+Then copy the deployed contract address <MOCK_ADDRESS> to a rust constant called <VERIFIER_ADDRESS> under the filepath `canoe/verifier-address-fetcher/lib.rs` and update the value of mapping from chain id `3151908`.
 Then let' run against steel.
 Note houklea and kona uses a lagged `l1_head` to trigger the derivation.
 It is possible that immediately after deploying the mock contract, the
 `l1_head` still hasn't reached to the block when the mock contract is deployed.
 When it happens, wait a few minutes for `l1_head` to catch up, or
 manuall changed the justfile to use the latest L1 block head as l1_head, see [justfile](../../justfile).